muhammmadalli/pythonLearn-learnToCodeUsingChatgpt/README.md

 2. MORE THOUGHT IS REQUIRED BY THE PROGRAMMER
 &emsp;Promrammer is to use his intelligence for breaking down and integrating the modules
 3. Overall time taken is more.

+#### The advantages of least-to-most strategy.
+1. It gives ChatGPT simpler problems to solve.
+2. It gives you working code to fall back on, if a later step fails.
+3. It gets you at least some of the capability you want, even if ChatGPT can't deliver everything.